🤔FAQ

 In order for node operators to be incentivized to bring their LINK staking capacity to the stake.link platform, they must be rewarded for doing so.
 This is accomplished in the form of a "delegation fee" for all rewards received through the the OperatorVault for a given operator.
 In order for community stakers to be incentivized to supply LINK collateral to secure the network, they receive rewards after delegation and core contributor fees.

-At launch, stake.link enabled a "Node Operator" strategy pool, representing the 50,000 LINK capacity each of the 15 Node Operator Participants bring to stake.link (750,000 total capacity).
+stake.link enabled a "Node Operator" strategy pool, representing the 75,000 LINK capacity each of the 15 Node Operator Participants bring to stake.link (1,125,000 total capacity).

 So, node operators bring LINK staking capacity, and perform the work of providing services via the Chainlink Ecosystem which are responsible for earning the rewards, and in return receive their portion of the delegation fee.
 Community stakers bring capital which helps secure the network and in return receive a share of the reward.